Welcome to the Customer Value Glossary!

-- Tangible benefits are those that are easy to explain because they have a concrete component to them.
-They are relational factors such as, the store or website, customer service, cleanliness, effort, or they are related to the goods, such as quality.
-These drivers tend to deliver the most valuable insights to how the operational side of the business affects customers’ perception of worth, for example, speed, quality, price, customer service, location, or cleanliness of a store.
+- Tangible or functional benefits are those that are easy to explain because they have a concrete component to them.
+These drivers tend to deliver the most valuable insights into how the operations of the business affect customers’ perception of worth, for example, speed, quality, price, customer service, location, or cleanliness of a store.

 *See Social Proof, Brand Identification, Customer Value Trade-offs, Costs, Alternatives

 In Robert Cialdini’s “Influence”, he proposes that our purchase decisions are often shaped by the perception that others have of us.